 - Equity and Inclusion – We view all our programs and advocacy campaigns through a lens of equity and inclusion to ensure our work addresses the needs of Greater Clevelanders who have historically been marginalized by transportation system decisions.

 - Community – We grow diverse, engaged communities by focusing on outreach, fun events, and membership and by building the next generation of advocates.

 - Worked with Cuyahoga County Department of Sustainability to secure the funding needed to bring large scale bike share to Cleveland in 2016.
 Bike Cleveland was responsible for releasing the RFP and raising the local match.

 - Launched the “We’re All Drivers”, a public awareness campaign to humanize cycling and raise awareness around road rights for people on bikes.
-The campaign saw 209 million media impressions.
+The campaign has seen over 800 million media impressions.

-- Played a pivotal role in passing the 3 foot passing law in Cleveland.
+- Played a pivotal role in passing the 3 foot passing law in Cleveland and making it statewide.